About the organisation

 Jesuit Social Services is a social change organisation working to build a just society where all people can live to their full potential.
 We reflect on the critical factors shaping our contemporary world; the social, political and economic contexts, and we adapt our practice to work with those most in need.

 Since 1977, Jesuit Social Services has provided services to some of the most disadvantaged in our community.

 We place a high priority on advocacy and are a leader in policy development and research.

 About the role

-Attractive salary in the range of $96,962 - $101,250 per annum, plus salary packaging benefit, is offered together with ongoing professional and career development as well as opportunities for personal growth.
+Salary range $85,000 - $88,761 per annum plus salary packaging benefit, is offered together with ongoing professional and career development as well as opportunities for personal growth.

 - A comprehensive Induction and Orientation program

 - Ongoing training and development related to your role

 - A competitive salary plus salary packaging benefits